James-R-Palmer/web-scripting-multi/README.md

 # web-scripting-multi
-This is a multi-page website
+This is a multi-page website describing Lake Shelbyville and the activities there.